Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: The isoperimetric mass and the isoperimetric Penrose inequality

-The proof is complete resorting to \cref{eq:h^2to16pi} and the monotonicity of $\ma_H$ along the weak IMCF. \end{proof} The inequality \cref{eq:iso-penrose} states that nonnegatively scalar curved manifolds with minimal outermost boundary always allow confining more volume in a region of a prescribed area than the Schwarzchild model would do, in the scaling invariant limit given by the isoperimetric mass.
-Once the notion of $\ADM$ mass is explained, this will give a direct link between isoperimetry (for large volumes) in nonnegative scalar curvature and energy/matter concepts in general relativity.
+The proof is completed by taking into account \cref{eq:h^2to16pi} and the monotonicity of $\ma_H$ along the weak IMCF, allowing us to show that limit inferior in the last line is actually a limit. \end{proof} Inequality \cref{eq:iso-penrose} states that manifolds with nonnegative scalar curvature and minimal outermost boundary always tend to have more volume in big regions of prescribed area than in the Schwarzchild model.
+In the next section, through the notion of $\ma_{\mathrm{ADM}}$ mass, we will in particular show a direct link between isoperimetric sets of large volumes in nonnegative scalar curvature and the energy/matter concepts in general relativity.